sashadt/docs/docs/troubleshooting.md

 Checkpointing also involves serializing and persisting an operator state to a store and deserializing from the store in case of recovery.
 The platform uses Kryo serialization in this case.
-Kryo imposes additional requirements on an operator Java class to be de-serializable.
+Kryo imposes additional requirements on an operator Java class to be deserializable.
 For more details check out this [page](https://github.com/EsotericSoftware/kryo/blob/master/README.md#object-creation).

-#### Tuples
+### Tuples

 Tuples are serialized (and deserialized) according to the specified stream codec when transmitted between Yarn containers.
 When no stream codec is specified, Apex uses the default stream codec that relies on the